 “Now they are uniting together with HEU to advocate for safer working and caring conditions, and fair treatment from their employer.”

 The care aides at the Lynn Valley Care Centre are employed by Pro Vita Care Management – a subcontracting company established after the previous BC Liberal government opened up long-term care homes to contracting out in 2002.

-HEU represented care aides at the site before their work was contracted out more than 15 years ago, and care aides have been without union representation since the care home replaced its previous subcontractor with Pro Vita in 2012.
+HEU represented care aides at the site before their work was contracted out about 15 years ago, and care aides have been without union representation since the care home replaced its previous subcontractor with Pro Vita in 2012.